 Dave has served as a director of the Oratorio Society of New York, chairman of the Early Music Foundation and a judge of the Court of Review of Province II of The Episcopal Church.
 He is also president of the Disciplinary Board (ecclesiastical court) of the Episcopal Diocese of New York.

 He lectures and writes extensively on professional ethics and the lawyer's role in corporate governance.
-Dave authored Brethren and Sisters of the Bar: A Centennial History of the New York County Lawyers' Association (Fordham University Press, 2008); was a contributing editor to The New York Rules of Professional Conduct (New York: Oxford University Press, 2010); and was a contributing author to Kassoff on Guardianship (Thompson West, 2011-13).
+Dave authored Brethren and Sisters of the Bar: A Centennial History of the New York County Lawyers' Association (Fordham University Press, 2008); is a contributing editor to The New York Rules of Professional Conduct (New York: Oxford University Press, 2010); and is a contributing author to Kassoff on Guardianship (Thompson West, 2011-14).
 Dave is also a member of the Board of Managers of the Sons of the Revolution, which owns landmarked Fraunces Tavern in downtown New York, and operates the organization's museum of Revolutionary War manuscripts and art.

 Prior to joining Cadwalader, Dave served in the U.S. Air Force as a lieutenant.

 He received a B.A., with honors, and an LL.B. from the University of Virginia.
 He was a member of Phi Beta Kappa, Phi Kappa Psi, The Jefferson Society, the Order of the Coif and The Law Review.

 Dave is admitted to practice in the State of New York and before the U.S. Supreme Court, the U.S. Court of Appeals for the Second Circuit, and the U.S. District Courts for the Eastern and Southern Districts of New York and the Eastern District of Michigan.

 •Super Lawyers Taps More Than 40 Metropolitan New York Cadwalader Attorneys as Outstanding in Their Fields